ZviRosenfeld/GeneticAlgorithmEngine/README.md

     public interface IChromosome
     {
         /// <summary>
-        /// Must return a value that is greater then zero
+        /// Must return a value that is greater then zero.
         /// </summary>
         double Evaluate();